Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 ### ICG Verify Process Extended
 #### Description
 This is the extended version of the ICG Verify feature.
 It only can be used if the merchant provided has the permission _FEATURE_ICG_VERIFY_EXTENDED_  assigned to the related user authenticated.
-This feature exploits all the microbilt options to validate an account based on many other parameters besides the Bank Route Number and Account Number.
+As this extended verification process is for the commercial users i.e., merchants so this will need more verification parameters than the usual user.
+This feature exploits all the microbilt options to validate the merchant account based on many other parameters besides the Bank Route Number and Account Number.

-The responses on this endpoint are same as the one listed above in the 'ICG Verify Process' section
+The responses and response codes on this endpoint are same as the one listed above in the 'ICG Verify Process' section.

 #### POST-JSON
 ```markdown